dkillough/dkillough/README.md

 additional studies in digital arts, social media, and immersive experiences

-interested in pursuing a master's in human-computer interaction
+planning to pursue a master's in human-computer interaction to work in UX

 #### [My GitLab](https://gitlab.com/dkillough)